Comparative Causal Mediation and Relaxing the Assumption of No Mediator-Outcome Confounding: An Application to International Law and Audience Costs: Motivation for Comparing Causal Mediation Effects

 Comparing the causal anatomies of related treatments also offers great value in the policy and program evaluation context, where multiple related treatments are often investigated in individual studies.
-The basic goal in this context is to identify, often through experimental studies, which policy interventions are effective in achieving certain economic, social, political, or other outcomes.
-Ideally, the effectiveness of any preferred policy intervention should be generalizable across time and different localities.
-However, because of constraints on resources, as well as logistical and administrative realities, the execution of experimental studies is often restricted to short periods of time and small subsets of locations.
-This results in empirical findings with great internal validity in their localized context but potentially questionable external validity, limiting the researcher's confidence on whether the treatment found to be most effective in the study would actually be the most effective one more widely or in a full-scale deployment.
+Because of constraints on resources, as well as logistical and administrative realities, the execution of experimental studies is often restricted to short periods of time and small subsets of locations.
+Ideally, however, the effectiveness of any preferred policy intervention should be generalizable across time and different localities.
+One important means of assessing generalizability is to develop a comprehensive understanding of the mechanisms underlying different treatments.

-Ultimately, the goal of such studies is to enable policymakers (or other actors) to select treatments that will be effective beyond the initial study locality---that is, to help policymakers efficiently target their policy interventions.
-This requires evaluating how different treatments are likely to perform in different contexts.
-One important means of doing so is developing a comprehensive understanding of the mechanisms underlying different treatments, as a treatment's performance in a particular context depends upon whether or not its primary mechanism(s) can properly operate in that context.

-For instance, consider an experimental study on job training programs, aimed at finding employment for lower-income adults.
-Imagine the study is implemented in a handful of towns and involves multiple training programs under consideration; for simplicity, assume two training programs (i.e. two treatments and a control condition of no training).
-A preliminary analysis of the results may reveal that both programs have roughly equal-sized effects on employment.
-A superficial interpretation of these results would then be that the two programs are interchangeable and hence, upon launch of a follow-up large-scale policy intervention, the choice of which specific training program to roll out could be made arbitrarily or based on other criteria.
-However, given that the experimental results of the study were based on a single sample in a single snapshot in time, such a decision-making rule could be severely sub-optimal.